Edmund Clerihew Bentley: Biography

 He died in 1956 in London at the age of 80.
 His son Nicolas Bentley was an illustrator.

 Phonographic recordings of his work "Recordings for the Blind" are heard in the film Places in the Heart, by the character Mr. Will.

-G. K. Chesterton dedicated his popular detective novel on anarchist terrorism, The Man Who Was Thursday, to Edmund Clerihew Bentley, a school friend.
+G. K. Chesterton dedicated his popular detective novel, The Man Who Was Thursday, to Bentley, who was a school friend.

 Although he is best known for his crime fiction and clerihews, Bentley also wrote at least one science fiction short story.
 This is the recently re-discovered "Flying Visit", published in the Evening Standard on 31 March 1953.